mctechspot/GoogleCloudAIInActionData/README.md

-# GoogleCloudAIInActionData
+# Google Cloud AI In Action Data
-This repository hosts the source code to prepare asteroid data for the 2025 Google Cloud AI in Action Hackathon.
-This project focuses on using MongoDB to store asteroid data for vector search and insights extracted with generative Artificial Intelligence.
+This repository hosts the source code to prepare asteroid data for the MongoDB challenge of the Google Cloud AI in Action Hackathon of June 2025.
+This project focuses on using MongoDB to store asteroid data for powerful search which is later used in the [application part of this project](https://github.com/mctechspot/GoogleCloudAIInActionApp) to generate detailed PDF reports using Google Gemini.

-This repository provides the instructions to set up MongoDB, prepare the asteroid data and import the data in the database.
+This repository provides the instructions to set up MongoDB, prepare the asteroid data and import the data into the database.

+## A Huge Thank You to our Data Contributors
+Immense gratitude is extened to the contributors of this rich [asteroid dataset](https://www.kaggle.com/datasets/gauravkumar2525/asteroids-dataset) that we use in this source code.
+The data is valid as it comes from NASA’s databases, including the Jet Propulsion Laboratory (JPL) and the Minor Planet Center (MPC).

+Download the zip file and extract the file called **asteroid_data.csv**.

 ## Environment Set-up
 Ensure that [git](https://git-scm.com/downloads) is installed on your device.